jensburns/jensburns.github.io/_pages/about.md

 > Being a writer makes me a better editor and proofreader – it means I understand the importance of revision and respect the writer’s voice when I’m editing.

-__[My articles, short stories and humour pieces](/writing)__ have appeared in online and print publications both in the US and UK, including Slate and Stylist
+[My articles, short stories and humour pieces](/writing) have appeared in online and print publications both in the US and UK, including Slate and Stylist

 Beyond editing and proofreading, I also bring project management skills and the flexibility to work independently or as part of a team.
-I'm well-versed in using content management systems (WordPress, Squiz, Tridion) and Markdown too.
+I'm well-versed in using content management systems (WordPress, Squiz, DatoCMS, Tridion) and Markdown too.

 I believe in working with my clients in an open and honest manner, offering experience and advice where I can – and learning from them in equal measure.